nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Clear from Timetable or Transcript : `clear`

-You can use the `clear` to remove all modules and events from the timetable or to remove all completed modules with their corresponding grades from your Transcript.
+You can use the `clear` command to remove all modules and events from the timetable or to remove all completed modules with their corresponding grades from your Transcript.
 For Example: type `clear` to see what you can clear using this command.

 ```shell